top of page

 The Global Business Journalism program application requires applicants to submit a personal statement.
 Do you have any advice on what should be included?

-The personal essay should be at least 500 words and has no maximum length.
+The personal statement should be at least 500 words and has no maximum length.
 It should be written clearly and concisely, displaying your mastery of English.
 The personal statement should let us know more about you, your background, your motivation for joining the Global Business Program and how Global Business Journalism will help you achieve your goals in life.
 If possible, please discuss your journalism and/or business background and tell us what you will bring to a diverse, dynamic program.

 Where do GBJ students live?

 Most of our students live on campus in the Zijing dormitory.
 A few students choose to live off-campus.
+Our website has a story about favorite off-campus neighborhoods for students.

 Is Beijing safe?